AshwithJoylan/flutter_instagram_clone/README.md

-# fire
+# Flutter Instagram Clone

-A new Flutter project.
+A Flutter Instgram cone project using Firebase and FireStore.

 ## Getting Started